UoA-eResearch/hub-stack/terraform/README.md

 ## Prerequisites
 1. Download and install the Terraform command line tool: https://www.terraform.io/downloads.html
 2. Create AWS temporary credentials for the AWS account you are deploying to.
 Instructions for accessing the credentials are on the [Auckland Uni wiki](https://wiki.auckland.ac.nz/pages/viewpage.action?spaceKey=UC&title=AWS+Temporary+Credentials+for+CLI).
-Make sure you name the credentials profile according to what is defined in the _backend.tf definition for the env you are deploying to (e.g. for nonprod, the profile should be 'uoa-its-nonprod').
+Make sure you name the credentials profile according to what is defined in the backend.conf definition for the env you are deploying to (e.g. for nonprod, the profile should be 'uoa-its-nonprod').

 ## Usage

-1. Initialize the Terraform backend and provider plugins (run `terraform init`)
+1. Initialize the Terraform backend and provider plugins (run `terraform init -backend-config=envs/<env-name>/backend.conf`)
 2. Make changes to the variables and resources defined in the .tfvars and .tf files as required.
 3. View the infrastructure that will be created/updated (run `terraform plan var-file=<var-file>`)
 4. Create/update the infrastructure in AWS (run `terraform apply var-file=<var-file>`)